Skip to content

 Vermont's Incarceration Rate and Statistics

-Vermont’s incarceration rate for year-end 2016 under state prison or local jail jurisdiction per 100,000 population was 197, which is lower than an average incarceration rate by 56%.
-The number of Vermont prisoners at the year-end of 2016 was 1,735, from which 8% were female prisoners, whereas the number of male prisoners was 1,600 in 2016.
+Vermont's incarceration rate for year-end 2024 under state prison or local jail jurisdiction per 100,000 population was 245 , which is lower than the national average of 614 .
+The number of Vermont prisoners at the year-end of 2024 was 1,431 , of which 125 (7.92%) were female prisoners, whereas the number of male prisoners was 1343 (92.08%) in 2024.

 How Does Parole Work in Vermont?

-Vermont’s parole board is an independent committee hired to review the progress of each inmate.
-Their goal is to “balance victim needs, the risk to public safety, while promoting offender accountability success.”
+Vermont's parole board is an independent committee hired to review the progress of each inmate.
+Their goal is to "balance victim needs, the risk to public safety, while promoting offender accountability success".
 When they feel an inmate is safe to release early, they may do so and order parole.
 However, the inmate must follow strict rules, including regular check-ins with a parole officer.
 If they violate any of the terms of his or her parole, they will go back to prison.

-Parole Population
+Vermont Parole Population in 2022

-Type of Parole Entry:Number of Parolees:
+Type of Parole EntryNumber of Parolees

-Change in 2016:-13%
+Percentage Change in 2022-13.1%

 How Does Someone Get Probation in Vermont?

-Sometimes a Vermont judge will order probation in lieu of prison for low-risk or first-time offenders.
+Sometimes a Vermont judge will order probation instead of prison for low-risk or first-time offenders.
 Probation is a supervisory program meaning that the offender may remain free as long as they follow all the court-mandated rules, including checking in with a probation officer one or more per week.
 If they fail to follow these rules, they will immediately go to prison.

-Type of Parole Entry:Number of Parolees:
+Type of Probation EntryNumber of Probationers

-Change in 2016:-5%
+Percentage Change in 202211.9%

 Search Vermont Public Records